psto/.dotfiles/README.md

-# Piotr Stojanow's dotfiles
+# dotfiles

 All my configs in one place.
-Use at your own risk ;)
+Use them at your own risk ;)

 ## License